-The film Revolution of Our Times won the Golden Horse Awards best documentary in Taiwan.
+The film Revolution of Our Times won the Golden Horse Awards for best documentary in Taiwan.
 Award-winning director Kiwi Chow shared his acceptance speech.
 The film putting Hong Kong on the movie world map drew widespread attention.
-When the chairman announced Revolution of Our Times winning the best documentary prize, the audience applauded enthusiastically for 10 seconds.
+When the chairman announced Revolution of Our Times won the best documentary prize, the audience applauded enthusiastically for 10 seconds.
 The film moved Taiwan’s audiences and caused a great reverberation globally.
 Director Chow said: “My initial mentality was to present it to foreigners, but, currently, I want to show it to Hong Kong people.”

 Regarding the award, Kiwi Chow said: “I have anticipated it psychologically, adding many favorable comments from Taiwan, which made me a little nervous and eager to win the award.
 Some people asked me whether it was appropriate to say congratulations, but it was a painful thing and made many people endure massive suffering.”